s-earnest/s-earnest.github.io/_posts/2024-01-01-samplenotes copy 11.md

 This is a sample blog post.
 Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.

+# Loading and exploring the data

+  This is 1

+# Cleaning and wrangling data

+  This is 2

+# Visualization data

+  This is 4

+# Working with time series

+  This is a section

+# Creating new metrics

+  This is a section